PillPack: History

 In June 2019, the federal district court for Rhode Island ruled that former CVS Caremark head John Levin violated his 18-month non-compete agreement by working at PillPack in a position responsible for insurance payment negotiations.

 In June 2020, PillPack announced plans to build a customer service call center in Meridian, Idaho, to expand upon its existing call center in Salt Lake City, Utah.

 In December 2021, Parker and Cohen were removed from Amazon Pharmacy management.
-Parker was replaced in the reporting chain by Amazon Alexa VP John Love, and Neil Lindsay, who had previously overseen Amazon Prime, was put in charge of both Amazon Pharmacy and Amazon Care.
+Parker was replaced in the reporting chain by Amazon Alexa vice president John Love; and Neil Lindsay, who had previously overseen Amazon Prime, was put in charge of both Amazon Pharmacy and Amazon Care.
 Axios described the two as being "demoted to consultants" but Amazon said it was not a demotion, and that they remain Amazon employees.

-In May 2022, PillPack agreed to pay $5.79 million to the federal government and some states settle a Department of Justice lawsuit.
+In May 2022, PillPack agreed to pay $5.79 million to the federal government and some states to settle a Department of Justice lawsuit.
 The complaint alleged that from April 2014 to November 2019, the company sent a larger amount of insulin to Medicare and Medicaid patients than allowed, then falsely reported the remaining supply those patients had in order to avoid penalties.